top of page

 Wholesale Growers to the Trade and Retail Sales to the Public

-Heartwood has over 50 Holly species available for wholesale and retail,including native and select non-native Hollies.
-Learn more about our Holly propagation.
+Heartwood has over 50 Holly species available for wholesale and retail, including native and select non-native Hollies.
+See our Holly list.

 Heartwood native Hollies are straight species.
 Unlike a cultivar, they haven’t been genetically manipulated to change their appearance.
-At Heartwood, when you see a native Holly with a tag that has a name in quotes, this means the plant is a selection from a naturally occurring population.
+At Heartwood, when you see a native Holly tagged with a name in quotes, this means the plant is a selection from a naturally occurring population.
 The name often reflects a noteworthy characteristic about that selection.

 Nationally Certified Holly Arboretum

-Our beautiful grove of over 300 mature Holly trees is an official Holly Society of America Certified Arboretum and Test Center, meeting high standards in plant longevity, educational labeling, and research for hardiness.
-Heartwood is one of only 14 Holly arboretums to share this distinction, along with the U.S. National Arboretum, Longwood Gardens, and other institutions.
+The Heartwood Holly Arboretum, our beautiful forest of over 300 mature Holly trees, is a Holly Society of America Certified Arboretum and Test Center, meeting high standards in plant longevity, educational labeling, and research for hardiness.
+We offer occasional public tours and welcome requests for private group tours.
+Learn more about the Heartwood Holly Arboretum.

 Nationally Certified Holly Arboretum